-All programme and project documents, including any revision documents, are required to include a section on evaluation.
-The Independent Evaluation Section (IES) reviews and clears all documents in the Direct Approval process as well as provides comments for the approval process of the UNODC Programme Review Committee (PRC).
+All programme and project documents, including any revisions, are required to include a section on evaluation.
+The Independent Evaluation Section (IES) reviews and clears all documents in the Direct Approval process as well as provides comments for the UNODC Programme Review Committee (PRC).
 See also Evaluation in the Project/Programme Cycle.

 The responsibility for managing Independent Project Evaluations (IPEs) lies with the Manager of the programme/project being evaluated.
-They are conducted by independent external evaluators/consultants.
-The role of IES is to backstop the process, review and clear all deliverables in the process as well as provide quality assurance and guidance to managers and evaluators throughout the process.
-IPEs are typically initiated approximately eight months prior to the planned date of completion of the project (final evaluation) or half way through the duration of the project (mid-term evaluation) by the Manager in the on-line evaluation management application Unite Evaluations.
+An IPE is conducted by independent external evaluators.
+IES backstops the process, including reviewing and clearing all deliverables in the process, as well as provides quality assurance and guidance throughout the process.
+An IPE is initiated 8 months prior to the planned date of completion of the project (final evaluation) or half way through the duration of the project (mid-term evaluation) by the Manager in the on-line evaluation management application Unite Evaluations.
 See Guidance on how to log in and initiate the evaluation.
 See also Evaluation Step by Step.

 In-depth Evaluations (IDEs) are usually large-scale strategic evaluations of corporate-level initiatives, policies or approaches and country/regional/thematic or global programmes.
-IDEs differ from IPEs in their relative size, geographical scope and strategic importance, as well as the greater complexity of methodological evaluation instruments used.
-An IDE is undertaken by independent external evaluators/consultants or specialized companies, is managed by IES and also involves staff from IES as part of the evaluation team.
+An IDE is undertaken by independent external evaluators or specialized companies, is managed by IES and also involves staff from IES as part of the evaluation team.
 IES further initiates the IDE in the on-line evaluation management application Unite Evaluations.

 IDEs usually require extensive consultation, take longer to complete, command significantly larger budgets, and the reports are shared with a wider audience.
-IDEs are typically initiated 10-12 months prior to the planned date of completion of the intervention.
+IDEs are initiated 10-12 months prior to the planned date of completion of the intervention.
 See also Evaluation Step by Step.
-Careful preparation of the evaluation helps to ensure that it will be of high quality, credible and useful.
-The preparation phase further establishes the foundations for a Human Rights and Gender-responsive evaluation process.
-See also Human Rights and Gender Equality.

 The evaluation process does not end with the receipt of the final evaluation report.
-In the light of the recommendations of the final evaluation report, Programme/Project Managers discuss and liaise with relevant parties, including senior management, other UNODC sections, donors, etc. and prepare a Management Response.
-This is a written response (approximately 1–2 pages) included in the final report.
-Evaluation Handbook (Guide for project/programme managers and evaluators).
+In the light of the recommendations of the final evaluation report, Programme/Project Managers discuss and liaise with relevant parties, including senior management, other UNODC sections, donors, etc. and and prepare a Management Response (MR).
+The MR is included in a table in the final evaluation report, indicating whether each recommendation is accepted/partially accepted or rejected.
+For an IDE, a written narrative (approximately 1–2 pages) is further added to the final report.

-The dissemination of the evaluation report, as well as the implementation of the recommendations, lessons learned and best practices is a further responsibility of the Manager.
-This ensures that the results of the evaluation are shared so that others can learn from it and can use the results to improve UNODC programming.
-IES further shares the evaluation results with Member States and UNODC's Executive Director, as well as publishes the Evaluation Report and Evaluation Brief on its website.
-UNODC Evaluation Reports further undergo an external quality assessment.
-Quality Assessment of Independent Project and In-Depth Evaluation Reports.
-See Evaluation Quality Assessment Report 2019 and the 2-page Summary.
+The evaluation report is further disseminated by Programme/Project Manager for learning and improved UNODC programming.
+IES shares evaluation results with Member States and UNODC's Executive Director, as well as publishes Evaluation Reports and Evaluation Briefs on its website.
+All UNODC Evaluation Reports further undergo an external quality assessment (Quality Assessment of Independent Project and In-Depth Evaluation Reports).
+See the Evaluation Quality Assessment Report 2019 and the 2-page Summary.